Mendoza, Argentina

 Automobiles

 Drivers are rewarded with vineyard vistas, with a seasonally shaded Andean backdrop, and the freedom to zip to and from the hotel’s remote location at will (although staff are happy to arrange transfers).
-There’s an Avis booth at the airport and free parking at the hotel.
+There’s free parking at the hotel.

 Worth getting out of bed for